 Namibia is open for visitors: From early September 2020, Hosea Kutako International Airport re-opened to travellers without quarantine .
 There are some steps that people need to commit to:

-4. If the result is negative, the tourist is released from any surveillance.
-If the result is positive, the tourist wil be taken to isolation facilities identified by the Ministry of Health and Social Services and treated at their own cost and according to national case management guidelines.
+3. If traveller temperature is high, and a subsequent covid test result is positive, the tourist wil be taken to isolation facilities identified by the Ministry of Health and Social Services and treated at their own cost and according to national case management guidelines.

 So, it’s certainly a step in the right direction and we hope this continues taking us towards free travel and choice